ajitagupta/selfdiscipline/README.md

 Self-discipline is an incredibly useful skill that keeps you motivated, clearheaded and focussed on your objective.
 Nothing great is really achieved without it.
 Luckily, self-discipline is a skill that can be learnt and cultivated with continuous practice.
 Until it becomes automatic, just like any other skill.
 If you keep showing up you will be amazed at what you can accomplish in a week, a month or a year.

-Note: This post is heavily inspired by [Brian Tracy](https://www.amazon.com/No-Excuses-Brian-Tracy-audiobook/dp/B003MSCSHA/ref=sr_1_1?dchild=1&keywords=no+excuses&qid=1615837273&sr=8-1)'s work.
+Note: This post is greatly inspired by [Brian Tracy](https://www.amazon.com/No-Excuses-Brian-Tracy-audiobook/dp/B003MSCSHA/ref=sr_1_1?dchild=1&keywords=no+excuses&qid=1615837273&sr=8-1)'s work.
 I recommend reading his book [The 21 Success Secrets of Self-Made Millionaires](https://www.amazon.com/Success-Secrets-Self-Made-Millionaires-Independence/dp/1442962593/ref=tmm_pap_swatch_0?_encoding=UTF8&qid=1616277200&sr=8-3).

 ## Goal-Setting and Clarity

 Your problem is to bridge the gap between where you are now and the goals you intend to reach.
 You need goals for your health, your career, your finances, your relationships, your personal and professional development and your community and spiritual growth.

 Clarity is the most important single quality of goal-setting and perhaps the most important single quality of success.
 Instead of fuzzy goals like more money, better health and happiness be specific about exactly how much money you want to earn in a specific period of time or what level of health, fitness or weight that you desire.
 The more comprehensive your list, the more motivated you will become, the more intense will be your desire, the more you will believe it is possible.
 The 80/20 rule says 80% of your results will come from 20% of your activities.
 Use this rule to organize your list by priority, sequence and deadlines.
+Define metrics and monitor your progress.
 Think and talk about all the different steps that you can take to make that goal a reality.
 This exercise will stimulate your creativity, increase your energy and unlock more and more of your potential.

 ## The Enemy of Productivity: Procrastination